 - To ensure the distribution of suitable learning resources and teaching aids, subject to those resources and teaching aids being made available by the Department of Education & Science or other agencies.

-The activities of the learning support teacher should include:
+The activities of the Special Education teacher should include:

-- Maintaining a monthly/weekly planning and progress record for each individual or group of pupils in receipt of Learning Support/Resource
+- Maintaining a monthly/weekly planning and progress record for each individual or group of students in receipt of SEN.

-- Contributing to the development of policy on learning support
+- Contributing to the development of policy on SEN.

-- Contributing at the school level to the decision making regarding the purchase of learning resources, books and materials to be made available to pupils with learning difficulties in their mainstream classrooms, in the support library and in the learning support/resource teacher’s room.
+- Contributing at the school level to the decision making regarding the purchase of learning resources, books and materials to be made available to students with learning difficulties in their mainstream classrooms and in the learning support room.
 Funds provided for these materials should not be limited to the learning support grant provided by the Dept. of Education and Science.

-- To conduct standardised tests and record student progress to enable the best provision for students.
+- To conduct standardised tests and record student progress in the months of August and May for first years and in October and May for the rest of Junior Cycle students to enable the best provision for students.

-- Differentiate the class curriculum appropriately to meet the needs of all pupils in the class.
-With regard to teaching pupils with low achievement, the following general methods are recommended:
+- Differentiate the class curriculum appropriately to meet the needs of all students in the class.
+With regard to teaching students with low achievement, the following general methods are recommended:

 - Group teaching

-- Modifying presentation and questioning techniques to maximize the involvement of all pupils in the class
+- Modifying presentation and questioning techniques to maximize the involvement of all students in the class

 - Providing learning activities and materials which are suitably challenging but which also ensure success and achievement